buggyrace/buggy-race-about/docs/shutdown/placeholder.md

 # Running a static placeholder

-Once you've [shut down the race server](../shutdown), any attempts to connect to it in a browser will, of course fail.
+Once you've [shut down the race server](../shutdown), any attempts to connect to it in a browser will, of course, fail.
 This may well be OK — it's what happens when any server is offline.
 But if the URL to the server is one that you might be re-using, and links to it may persist — on your institution's online learning platform or module website, for example — consider running a static placeholder